Chapter 3: Ennis

 I come upstairs to find Devlin leaning out the window, halfway through his cigarette.
 The smell brings back memories of my father and his belt.
 I inhale through my mouth to avoid the stench.
 The room is empty except for an old mattress in a corner and a wooden chair beside it.
 I pull the broken radio from my bag and retrieve my screwdriver and pliers from my belt.
 Again, I feel Devlin's eyes on me, but I pretend that I don't.

 "Took you long enough," he says, blowing a cloud of smoke into the room, "What, were you taking a shit down there?"

 "I was making sure it was safe."
 I say simply, suppressing a cough when the smoke reached my side of the room.

 The skinny idiot chuckles through his cigarette and pulls one of his beers from the box.

-"We won't have much luck shutting Ballard down if we get lynched in this shack, don't you think?"
+"We won't have much luck shutting Ballard down if we get lynched on the way by petty scavengers."
 I add, and he stops chuckling and shrugs, popping the can open with his ring finger.